ctu-mrs/ctu-mrs.github.io/docs/70-deployment/35-podman.md

 alias docker='podman'
 ```

-Install the [docker-compose-plugin](https://docs.docker.com/compose/install/linux/#install-using-the-repository) or [podman-compose](https://github.com/containers/podman-compose) package
+Install the [docker-compose-plugin](https://docs.docker.com/compose/install/linux/#install-using-the-repository) or [podman-compose](https://github.com/containers/podman-compose) package.
 If you want to use docker-compose, you will need to enable the podman.socket user unit and set docker socket environment variable for that user:

 ```bash
 systemctl --user enable --now podman.socket